sandervonk/CALclock/README.md

 ## Parts

-Two approaches can be used when deciding the look of you clock.
-One of which is to have the ring fully visible, with the other being to use the leds as an artsy-backlight.
+Two approaches can be used when deciding the look of your clock; one of which is to have the ring fully visible, with the other being to use the leds as an artsy-backlight that gives a slightly less accurate depiction of event times.

 ![Internals of Backward facing glass clock with LED circle](media/forward_facing_int_250px.jpg)
 ![Internals of Forward facing glass clock with LED circle](media/backward_facing_int_250px.jpg)